pdl/Articulate/Design.md

   - set_meta
     patch_meta
   - get_settings
-  - get_settings_cached
+  - get_settings_cached ???
   - set_settings
   - empty_content
   - and indexes??
   - Delete zone?
 Cascade delete?
 - DB/FS

-Service handlers are the fulcrum of the application and should not need to be changed.
+Service handlers are the fulcrum of the application and should not need to be changed much.

 The route handlers and templating can be rewritten at will.
 Components down through content storage are configured like plugins.

 ### Caching and indexing